 Variations

-- See the various vegetable toppings following this recipe box.
+- See the various vegetable toppings before the recipe box.

 - Macaroni and cheese with a hint of sweet potato or squash: Add 1/2 cup well-cooked, mashed sweet potato or butternut squash to the food processor or blender along with the silken tofu for added nutrition.